New Jersey Tax Calculator

 Common questions for New Jersey filers, including property tax deductions, earned income credits, and nonresident filing requirements.

-Does New Jersey have an income tax credit for seniors?
+Does New Jersey tax gambling winnings?

-Does New Jersey conform to federal retirement contribution limits?
+Does New Jersey have SDI limits?

 Important Notes